OS2offdig/governance_report_template/docs/Getting_started.md

 🔍 **Look upstream for fitting projects**

 > Before your impulse to start coding sets in, reserve time and effort together with your team to research and evaluate upstream solutions.
-Theres probably allready a viable solution out there that just needs a tweak and an upstream contribution.
+Theres probably already a viable solution out there that just needs a tweak and an upstream contribution.
 Reach out, discuss your suggestions with OS2 and create an [Architectural Decision Record](https://adr.github.io/) documenting your design choices.

 🔀 **Contribute code and docs to issue branches**